If you are considering commissioning a design binding, there are a number of things you will need to think about to ensure your expectations are met:

 How much does a Design Binding Cost?

-A typical design binding by Glenn Malkin might be in the region of £1,000 to £2,000 including its presentation box.
+A typical design binding by Glenn Malkin might be in the region of £1,000 to £2,000 including a presentation box, but it could be higher depending on what is required.

 What to do Next . . .